Exclusive: China ride-hailing giant Didi plans Chile, Peru launches to take on Uber

 The push comes as Didi is laying off staff in China as it grapples with regulatory scrutiny, reportedly significant financial losses and public backlash over the murder of two of its customers, sources told Reuters.

-The firm's new Chile public affairs manager, Felipe Contreras, who was previously Uber's corporate communications chief in Chile, said Didi had also hired a senior executive from Chilean cellular phone company WOM to lead its engagement with government and public policy operations.
+The firm's new Chile public affairs manager, Felipe Contreras, who was previously Uber's corporate communications chief in Chile, confirmed reports Didi was looking to hire a senior executive from Chilean cellular phone company WOM to lead its engagement with government and public policy operations.

+"We haven't announced a date; this is internal to the company," he said when asked about the timing of the hiring.

-Contreras confirmed the launch plans and told Reuters that the company's aim was to be a "market leader" in Chile, where Uber, Spain's Cabify and Greece's Beat already transport thousands of passengers a day.
+Contreras confirmed the launch plans and told Reuters that the company's aim was to be a "market leader" in Chile based on "quality", in a market where Uber, Spain's Cabify and Greece's Beat already transport thousands of passengers a day.

-Didi is still mulling when to launch its local service, he said, saying, "We are still in the planning and recruitment phase."
+Didi is still mulling the "best time" to launch its local service, he said, saying: "We are still in the planning and recruitment phase."

 Chile's government has yet to pass a law regulating ride-sharing applications, resulting in a legal gray area which sees Uber, Cabify and Beat drivers routinely fined by the police for operating without public transport licenses.